 Beatrice (Cici’s house, which will be a crashpad) is a 1922 brick English cottage-style bungalow.
 She has three bedrooms and two baths, including a master suite, a formal dining room, living room and kitchen.
 I did a lot of cosmetic work, some big-ticket but not so sexy projects (new roof, new windows, refinished hardwoods), renovations to improve storage/flow and decorated her just to where I wanted her, then moved.

-Gammon (Zach’s house, rented by friends) was built in 2005.
+The Bird House (Zach’s house, rented by friends) was built in 2005.
 He has three bedrooms and two and a half baths, open-concept style kitchen/dining/living space.
 He also has a laundry room and pantry which I’m very jealous of.
 He’s a beautiful two-story craftsman in an up-and-coming area.
 He also has a hot tub.
 Wait, why didn’t we move in there?!